PROTECT YOUR home FROM WILDFIRE

 If you live in a fire prone community it is best to choose a roofing material that is not only Class A Fire Rated, but has been tested and certified by a certified testing laboratory.
 The most notable testing laboratory for building materials is Underwriters Laboratories.

 The impact on an individual homeowner, when changing roof materials, may be negligible when all costs for the materials are amortized over the life of the roof covering.
 When you consider installation costs, life expectancy, and warranty, treated wood shakes can be four times the cost of concrete tiles, and twice the cost of coated metals and synthetic materials.
 The choice of a roofing product may also be influenced by insurance.

-When it comes to a fire safe roofing material, CeDUR specializes in manufacturing synthetic composite roofing shakes that look just like natural wood shake.
+When it comes to fire safe roofing materials, CeDUR specializes in manufacturing synthetic roofing shakes that look just like natural wood shake.
 Unlike wood which is highly flammable, CeDUR shakes are not a fire risk.
-In fact, CeDUR shakes are completely fire resistant and and self extinguish flame spread in the event of a fire.
-We also are the most fire safe roofing material available, our proprietary fire retardant formula is embedded within each individual shake and self extinguishes flame spread in the event of a fire.
-CeDUR is trusted by architects, distributors, contractors, home builders, property managers, and homeowners across the United States.
-No one can replicate the authenticity and natural wood beauty better than CeDUR, see for yourself by requesting free samples today.
+In fact, CeDUR shakes are completely fire resistant, stand alone Class A Fire Rated, and and self extinguish flame spread in the event of a fire.
+CeDUR is the most fire safe roofing material available, our proprietary fire retardant formula is embedded within each individual shake.
+This makes CeDUR the best roofing material for property owners living in fire prone areas.
+CeDUR is trusted by fire code officials, Mountain Areas Safety Task force (MAST), architects, distributors, contractors, home builders, property managers, and homeowners across the United States.
+No other building material manufacturer can replicate the extreme fire resistance and natural wood beauty better than CeDUR, see for yourself by requesting free samples today.